lexbaileylowrisc/qemu/docs/opentitan/pyot.md

 * `-f` / `--flash` specify a RAW image file that stores the embedded Flash content, which can be generated with the [`flashgen.py`](flashgen.md) tool.
 Alternatively, see the `-x` option.
-* `-g` / `--otcfg` specify a configuration file with OpenTitan configuration options, such as cryptographic constants (seeds, keys, nonces, ...)
+* `-g` / `--otcfg` specify a configuration file with OpenTitan configuration options, such as cryptographic constants (seeds, keys, nonces, ...).
+* `-H` / `--no-flash-header` executable files should be considered as raw files with no OpenTitan flash headers.
 * `-K` / `--keep-tmp` do not automatically remove temporary files and directories on exit.
 The user is in charge of discarding any generated files and directories after execution.
 The paths to the generated items are emitted as warning messages.